wp-plugins/breezing-forms/readme.txt

 All this is done by creating only one form and activated with 1-click.

-Besides mobile forms and quick form creation, Breezing Forms includes other stunning features like multi-pages, Salesforce, Dropbox, Mailchimp, summary pages, payments, conditional fields, themes and many more.
+Besides mobile forms and quick form creation, Breezing Forms includes other useful features like multi-page forms, Salesforce, Dropbox, Mailchimp, summary pages, payments, conditional fields, themes and many more.
 See [demos and videos](http://crosstec.de/en/wordpress-forms-demos.html) to learn more about the features of Breezing Forms.

 It doesn't stop at simple [contact forms](http://crosstec.de/en/wordpress-forms-download.html) but you can create complex multi-page forms and extend your forms the way you like to.
 Additionally, the forms are interchangeable with the the [Joomla!® forms version](http://crosstec.de/en/extensions/joomla-forms-download.html).